+Project Manager

-Project Manager United Nations Office for Project Services Kabul Schools Project
+United Nations Office for Project Services

+Kabul Schools Project

 Copy: UNDP Health & Safety Officer

 RE : SAFETY PROVISIONS AT

 l, of

 (Name of Managing Director) (Name of Company)

-e Contractor of /for the above worksite / work area or at the provisions of UNDP Health & Safety Policy & thereto are complied with.
+I/C No: understand that a order, it is my duty and responsibility to ensure Procedures, and any amendments or re-enactments. as the Contractor of /for the above worksite / work area or re that the provisions of UNDP Health & Safety Policy & ents thereto are complied with.

 (Managing Director) (Signature)

 (Name of Company / Company Stamp) (Date)